What are Tariffs? How Do Tariffs Work? How Will the New Trump Tariffs Affect Businesses In The US?

 Consumer Burden

 The cumulative effect of tariffs can place a significant financial burden on consumers, disproportionately affecting lower-income households due to increased prices of essential goods.
-For example, if tariffs are imposed on everyday items like clothing and groceries, those with limited income will feel the impact more acutely.
+For example, if tariffs are imposed on everyday items such as clothing and groceries, those with limited incomes will feel the impact more acutely.

 This can reduce overall consumer spending, a key driver of economic growth.
 Decreased consumer confidence and spending can lead to slower economic expansion, potentially contributing to a recessionary environment.